-In Part I of this blog, we discussed some of the risks associated with using social media sites when you are in the process of negotiating the settlement of a claim with an insurance carrier.
 Generally, an insured should assume that everything posted on a Facebook page or other social media site might become available to an insurance company if the policyholder becomes involved in litigation.
 Courts are still evolving their analysis in terms of the applicable scope of discovery of posts in the private areas of social media sites.
-While Part I of this blog post focused on the potential consequences of posting on social media websites while involved in litigation, this post focuses on the three general approaches taken by courts in discovery disputes in insurance cases.
+This post focuses on the three general approaches taken by courts in discovery disputes in insurance cases.

 The Keller Relevance Approach

 In Keller v.
 National Farmers Union Property and Casualty Co., a federal court from Montana acknowledged that policyholders were entitled to some level of privacy protection of their social media posts.
 In Keller, an insured sued its auto insurance company for coverage of injuries sustained in a collision.
 The insurance company made a discovery request for “a full printout of all social media pages and all photographs posted thereon, including but not limited to Facebook, Myspace, Twitter, LinkedIn, LiveJournal, Tagged, Meetup, MyLive, Instagram and MeetMe.”

 The insurance carrier contended that the broad discovery request should be granted because information on social media sites might be relevant to the nature and extent of the physical and mental injuries suffered by the insured.
 The insurance carrier contended that information and pictures on the policyholder’s social media sites might compromise or contradict the insured’s injury claims.